learn-co-curriculum/dsc-hierarchical-agglomerative-clustering-codealong/README.md

 plt.ylabel('Cluster distance');
 ```

 We have 400 cases here, which makes the dendrogram look messy.
-We're mostly interested in in the last few clusters anyways.
+We're mostly interested in the last few clusters anyway.
 Let's truncate the diagram to make it more interpretable and see how it looks.

 ```python